4PackHomes/4PackHomes/README.md

 - 💞️ I’m looking to collaborate on, nothing at the moment
 - 📫 How to reach me hpack@packhomes.com
 - 😄 Pronouns: She, Her
-- ⚡ Fun fact: I have a new resure puppy named Whiskey
+- ⚡ Fun fact: I have a new rescue puppy named Whiskey

 <!---
 4PackHomes/4PackHomes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.